cmaureir/progra-alma/lectures/lecture2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. index:: interpreter (installation)

-One thing is edit the program, and another is execute it.
+One thing is to edit the program and, another one, is to execute it.
-To be able to execute the program using Python
+The **interpreter** must be installed to
-the **interpreter** must be installed.
+be able to execute the program using Python.

-In the `Python download web`_
+You can find the installer list
-is the installer list.
+in the `Python download web`_
-You must download the indicated to your computer
+You must download the one indicated for your computer
 and operating system.

 .. _Python download web: http://www.python.org/download/
 ..

-The version that you must install is the **2.7.1**,
+You must install the version **2.7.1**
 and not 3.1.3.

 Do not use the ``x86-64`` installers